Chennaipy/website/content/meetups/mom/2019/_index.md

   open: false
 ---

-Meeting minutes and updates from ChennaiPy meetups held in 2019.
+Meeting minutes and updates from Chennaipy meetups held in 2019.